 - absence from the Island

-Appealing against the comptroller’s refusal to waive the charge
+Appealing against Revenue Jersey's refusal to waive the charge

-You have the right to appeal against the comptroller’s refusal to waive the charge.
+You have the right to appeal against our refusal to waive the charge.

-If you want to appeal, you must write to the comptroller within 40 days of being notified of his decision not to waive the charge.
-Your letter must clearly state why you are appealing.
+If you want to appeal, you must write to Revenue Jersey within 40 days of being notified of the decision not to waive the charge.
+You must clearly state why you are appealing.

 You should enclose any supporting documentary evidence which explains why you were unable to pay the tax due by the deadline.
-Your appeal will be acknowledged by the comptroller and listed for hearing before the Commissioners of Appeal.
+Your appeal will be acknowledged by Revenue Jersey and listed for hearing before the Commissioners of Appeal.